Lifestyle, Low-T and Testosterone Deficiency

 Natural aging also has a depressive impact on Testosterone Levels.
 The body slowly produces less and less over time, leading the body to slowly manifest symptoms of Age-Related Testosterone Deficiency, also known as Andropause.
-Luckily, there are a lot of fantastic ways to treat Andropause and Testosterone Deficiency, including Testosterone Injections, Testosterone Patches, and Testosterone Creams.
+Andropause is very similar to what women go through as they get older, which is Menopause.
+Luckily, there are a lot of fantastic ways to treat Andropause and Testosterone Deficiency, including Testosterone Injections, Testosterone Patches, Testosterone Gels and Testosterone Creams.

 As a rule of thumb, carbohydrates inhibit the production of Testosterone and a healthy balance of fat encourages healthier Testosterone Levels.
 Also, a responsible diet in general is good for Testosterone Production, because of the way that fat build-up inhibits Testosterone Release.